 Other times, the student will bring what they are working on in class, and we'll dive right in with regular sessions.
 It really depends on the subject and the student's goals.

-I worked as a private school teacher for 5 years.
-When classes went virtual, I felt that large online classes did not work, both for me and for my students.
+I worked as a private school teacher for 5 years and a professional tutor now for.
+When classes went virtual, I felt that large online classes did not work, neither for me nor my students.
 I decided to leave the school I was working at and dedicate my time to one-on-one and small group tutoring.
 I've found this to be much more successful and rewarding all around.

 I have tutored students from the age of 5 to college-aged and adults.
 I've taught specific subjects, helped with essay writing, prepared students for standardized tests and simply helped with study skills and organization.
 Most of the time, students require a bit of all of these, but sometimes we need to focus solely on one aspect.